ld4l/ld4l-cul-usage/analysis/README.md

     circ_halflife =  5 years
 ```

-With these things built in, I did a new run to get the newly normalized stackscore distribution (can also get the actual StackScore dump with `--stackscores=outfile`).
-To account for the fact that not all items have usage datam the parameter `--total-bib-ids=7068205` is used to set the known total number of `bib_ids` (taken from a dump earlier in the year, a bit out of date):
+With these things built in, I did a new run to get the newly normalized stackscore distribution (can also get the actual StackScore dump with `--stackscores=stackscores.dat.gz`).
+To account for the fact that not all items have usage data, the parameter `--total-bib-ids=7068205` is used to set the known total number of `bib_ids` (taken from a dump earlier in the year, a little out of date):

 ```
 simeon@RottenApple ld4l-cul-usage>time ./parse_cul_usage_data.py -v --charge-and-browse=/cul/data/voyager/charge-and-browse-counts.txt.gz --circ-trans=/cul/data/voyager/circ_trans.txt.gz --total-bib-ids=7068205